The Corvette ‘Drivers Series’ Brings Racing Pedigree to the Street

-The next-generation, C8 Corvette is tipped to be revealed this year, but at this weekend’s Rolex 24 Hours of Daytona the wraps came off four new, special-edition Drivers Series Corvettes, based on the current C7 Grand Sport.
+The next-generation, C8 Corvette is tipped to be revealed this year, but at this weekend’s Rolex 24 Hours of Daytona, the wraps came off four new, special-edition Drivers Series Corvettes, based on the current C7 Grand Sport.
+Like all Grand Sports, the cars are powered by a naturally aspirated, 6.2-litre, dry-sump V8 that makes 460bhp.
+Also standard are the Brembo brakes and Michelin Pilot Super Sport run-flats.

 There are numerous cosmetic changes, however.
-The new models have had their exterior colours, wheels, brake calipers and interior trims chosen by four of Corvette Racing’s championship-winning drivers: Jan Magnussen, Tommy Milner, Antonio Garcia and Oliver Gavin.
+The new models have had their exterior colours, wheels, brake calipers, and interior trims chosen by four of Corvette Racing’s championship-winning drivers: Jan Magnussen, Tommy Milner, Antonio Garcia, and Oliver Gavin.

 2019 Corvette Drivers Series grand sport special editions plaque